gao-hongnan/omniverse/README.DevOps.md

 -   **Preventing Future Issues**: Argue that by enforcing these checks, future teams will inherit healthier, more robust codebases, reducing the time and effort needed to get up to speed and start contributing effectively.

-Certainly!
-The section you're looking to write focuses on the benefits of linting, testing, and static type checking in enhancing resilience and reducing bugs in production.
-These tools are crucial in a robust development process because they help identify potential issues early in the development cycle, thus preventing them from becoming more significant problems in production.
-Here's a structured way to articulate this:

 ### Enhancing Resilience and Reducing Bugs with Linting, Testing, and Static Type Checking